Deutsche Luft Hansa: During World War II

-With the outbreak of the war on 1 September 1939 all civilian flight operations of Luft Hansa came to an end, and the aircraft fleet came under command of the Luftwaffe, along with most staff.
+With the outbreak of WWII on 1 September 1939, all civilian flight operations of Luft Hansa came to an end, and the aircraft fleet came under command of the Luftwaffe, along with most staff.
 The company focused on aircraft maintenance and repair.
 There were still scheduled passenger flights within Germany and to occupied or neutral countries, but bookings were restricted and served the demands of warfare.
 During the later years of the war, most passenger aircraft were converted to military freighters.

 The Luft Hansa co-operations in foreign countries were gradually dismantled: Deruluft ceased to exist in March 1940, and by November of that year, the Eurasia Corporation had to be shut down following an intervention by the Chinese government.
 Syndicato Condor was nationalised and renamed Cruzeiro do Sul in 1943, in an attempt to erase its German roots.

-The last scheduled flight of Deutsche Luft Hansa – from Berlin to Munich took place on 21 April 1945, but the aircraft crashed shortly before the planned arrival, killing all 21 aboard.
+The last scheduled flight of Deutsche Luft Hansa – from Berlin to Munich – took place on 21 April 1945, but the aircraft crashed shortly before the planned arrival, killing all 21 aboard.
 Another (non-scheduled) flight was performed the next day, from Berlin to Warnemünde, which marked the end of flight operations.
 Following the surrender of Germany and the ensuing Allied occupation of Germany, all aircraft in the country were seized and Deutsche Luft Hansa was dissolved.
 The remaining assets were liquidated on 1 January 1951.

 Use of forced labor

 During World War II, Deutsche Luft Hansa employed more than 10,000 forced laborers, including many children, from occupied countries; forced Jewish labor was particularly used from 1940 to 1942.
 Forced laborers were used to install and maintain radar systems and to assemble, repair, and maintain aircraft, including military aircraft.
-Forced laborers were lodged in barracks run by Luft Hansa on the Tempelhof site and elsewhere in Berlin were surrounded by barbed wire and guarded by authorities with machine guns; sanitation in these camps was poor, as was the level of medical care and nutrition.
+Forced laborers were lodged in barracks run by Luft Hansa on the Tempelhof site and elsewhere in Berlin.
+They were surrounded by barbed wire and guarded by authorities with machine guns; sanitation in these camps was poor, as was the level of medical care and nutrition.
 In 2012, a team of archaeologists excavated the site of the camp run by Luft Hansa on Tempelhof airport.